Professional Development & Spiritual Resilience for Rabbis Addressing Israel/Palestine

 Join the Shleimut Cohort: Professional Development & Spiritual Resilience for Rabbis addressing Israel/Palestine

-The application is brief and takes 6-8 minutes to complete.
+The application takes about 10 minutes to complete.

 Applications accepted on a rolling basis.